-Great Divide Woodwerks Belgian-Style Sour looks to kick off a new specialty series in the near future.
+Great Divide Wood Werks Belgian-Style Sour will kick off a new barrel-aged series for the brewery on February 1st.

 Denver, Colorado-based Great Divide’s most well-known barrel-aged releases Hibernation, Old Ruffian, & their Yeti Imperial Stout.
 Thanks to extra oak barrel purchases, more of these treats are available nationwide.

-Great Divide Woodwerks Belgian-Style Sour is slated to be the first in a new line of small batch barrel-aged and sour ales.
-The base beer is the brewery’s Belgian-style tripel ale that has been souring for 15 months in red wine barrels on plums.
+Great Divide Wood Werks Belgian-Style Sour has the honor of being the first release of this new era.
+A Belgian-style tripel ale has been souring for 15 months in red wine barrels on plums.

 The Asheville based brewery has put together some pretty killer collaborations recently.
 In 2016, it was Juiceless, a hoppy collab with Creature Comforts, which was followed by a wild/sour ale brewed with Switzerland’s Trois Dames.
 Fans also lusted over Red Atrial, a raspberry filled blend with Jester King.